davidtchiu/davidtchiu.github.io/teaching/cs161/hwk6.loops2/index.md

       > 7
       ```

-- **(Arrays + Nested Loops)** Write a method called `vertBarGraph()` which does the same as above, but prints a vertical bar graph.
-This method can be quite challenging.
+- **(Arrays + Nested Loops)** Write a method called `vertBarGraph()` which  prints a vertical bar graph whose lengths are given in the array.
+This method can be somewhat challenging, because you have to print the bar chart top-down.
 Give it your best shot!
 Here's an example of what it does.

   ```java
   AdvancedLoops loopie = new AdvancedLoops();